School Health Services Handbook

 Vision screening is done every year for all students.
 A referral will be sent home if any problems are detected.
 If you have concerns about your child’s vision at any time, please contact the nurse at your child’s school.

-When a child has any of the following symptoms during the night or in the morning, he/she should be kept home:
+When a child has any of the following symptoms during the night or in the morning, they should be kept home:

 - Untreated rash or skin eruption anywhere on the body.